 The IHM renewal survey happens at intervals not exceeding five years.
-Its purpose is to verify that the IHM has been maintained since the last survey — that Part I reflects the vessel’s current state, that changes are recorded and supported by documentation, and that Parts II and III are in order.
+Its purpose is to verify that the maintained IHM, especially Part I, reflects the vessel’s current state and that material changes are recorded and supported by documentation.

 The survey itself should not be the point at which you discover a gap.
 The following checklist covers what to have in order beforehand.